-Subjected to the daily rise and fall of the sea, the salt marsh environment is constantly changing.
+Subjected to daily tides, the salt marsh environment is constantly changing.
 Incoming freshwater from rivers, streams and groundwater mixes with tidal saltwater resulting in frequent and rapid changes in salinity, temperature and water depth within the salt marsh system.
-Salt marshes are characterized by plants and animals that tolerate changes in water temperature, depth, and salinity (ranging from 0-35 ppt).
+Salt marshes are characterized by plants and animals that tolerate changes in water temperature, depth, and salinity (ranging from 0-35 parts per thousand, or ppt).

 Cape Cod salt marshes provide nesting, feeding and breeding habitat for a variety of animals.
 Among these are the rare and protected northern harrier, least tern, king rail, river herring, and the Massachusetts-listed diamondback terrapin.

 You can find more history on the Cape’s salt marshes in the booklet, Our Cape Cod Salt Marshes by Dorothy Sterling.

 What is the status of salt marshes?

 Since colonial times, a significant portion of our nation’s salt marshes have been degraded or altered by agriculture, mosquito-ditching, channeling, urban development and other legacies of human activities.
 On Cape Cod, 36 percent of our historical salt marshes have been lost or severely degraded.